“Vocal Advantage: Breath (part 1)” by Dina Else

 VOCAL ADVANTAGE: BREATH (part 1), by Dina Else

 Welcome back!
-As your school year has started hopefully you have managed to convince your students that optimal body alignment is a huge key to their success as singers.
+As your semester has started hopefully you have managed to convince your students that optimal body alignment is a huge key to their success as singers.
 Now on to the topic of breath!

 Historically breath has been a hotly contested subject with drastically divergent approaches used by many reputable voice teachers.
 In this column you will definitely be subject to my approach but I have done a tremendous amount of research on this topic over the years and will share those findings with you as well.